 No adequate knowledge is available about this unusual viral strain.
 The Zika virus epidemic started in South America and has been restricted to central America until now.
 Zika virus is carried to humans by the Aedes mosquitos.
 It mostly affects unborn and newborn babies by causing congenital disabilities.

 COVID-19 is a viral disease that started in the Wuhan state of China in November 2019.
 Bats are believed to be the leading agent that transferred the virus to humans.
 The coronavirus is a highly contagious virus that spreads through droplets of bodily fluid, such as saliva.

 The initial cases were recorded in Wuhan, China; the coronavirus spread to the whole world in a few months.
 So far, the virus has affected almost 6.5 million people across the globe, with almost 383,000 deaths.

 How does a strong immune system protect you against deadly viruses?

 The first step in shielding the body against a killer virus is prevention.
 In the case of the globally spreading coronavirus or any other existing virus, precautions are a must.

-If you have taken all the precautionary measures but the virus still enters the body, now it is the immune system’s turn to tackle the virus.
-The body produces antibodies that fight the pathogens, then saves it in its memory.
+If you have taken all the precautionary measures, but the virus still enters the body, now it is the immune system’s turn to tackle the virus.
+The body produces antibodies that fight the pathogens, then saves them in its memory.
 If the same virus enters your body in the future, the immune system recalls the antibodies and eradicates it again.